Zero Trust in the Real World

 Core Components of Zero Trust in Practice

-• Least Privilege Access: Strictly limiting access rights to the minimum required for a user’s role, reducing risk of lateral movement in the event of a breach.
+• Least Privilege Access: Strictly limiting access rights to the minimum required for a user’s role, specifically reducing risk of lateral movement in the event of a breach.

 • Micro-Segmentation: Networks are divided into discrete zones to contain threats and isolate critical systems, enabling fine-grained access control.